 Personal data

 The OGL does not cover the use of personal data.
-Re-use of personal data must comply with the Data Protection Principles set out in Schedule 1 of the Data Protection Act 1988.
-Guidance on the general application of the Act can be found on the Information Commissioner’s website.
+Anyone re-using personal data must comply with the Data Protection Principles set out in Article 5 of the UK GDPR.
+Guidance on the general application of Data Protection Law can be found on the Information Commissioner’s website.

 Compatibility with other licences